ngspipes/main/docs/DSL.md

 ```javascript
 Pipeline "Github" "https://github.com/ngspipes/tools"{
 ```
-**Example 2.1: An example of a part of a pipeline specification, using a remote repository.**
+**Example 2.1: A partial pipeline specification, using a remote repository.**

 In the example of listing 2.1, "Github" is the repository type and "https://github.com/ngspipes/tools" is the location of the tool repository.
 The case of being a local repository is very similar, as it can be observed in Example 2.2.